 If there is no immunity, students need to receive 2 doses of MMR vaccine.

-Either Men-C-C or Men-C-ACYW-135 vaccine (depending on local epidemiology and programmatic considerations) is recommended for adolescents (given routinely at 12 years of age) and young adults, even if previously vaccinated as an infant or toddler.
+Either vaccine is recommended (depending on local epidemiology and programmatic considerations) for adolescents (given routinely at 12 years of age) and young adults, even if previously vaccinated as an infant or toddler.

 For the Men-C-ACYW-135 vaccine, a booster dose is recommended every 5 years if individuals in these groups remain at ongoing risk.